Wondering how best to choose a mobile app marketing agency?

 We’ve talked to Gabe Kwakyi, a founder of the mobile app marketing agency Incipia, to find out when it’s a right time to outsource app marketing to an agency?
 How to choose a mobile app marketing company?
 How agencies do mobile marketing and what they do to avoid miscommunication with clients.

 Mobile app marketing agencies are firms that you can outsource part or all of your marketing needs to.
 Many agencies service a wide variety of marketing channels, but some specialize in select services (like Incipia in keyword-based marketing, or Bamboo in paid social).

 These days there are also many growth strategy agencies, which focus on the AARRR stack (user acquisition, activation, retention, referral, revenue), rather than solely acquisition, which is the most common agency remit.

 There are also black hat agencies, which guarantee certain results and employ shady tactics such as bot installs or paid reviews to achieve seemingly incredible results.
 While this can be tempting, yet we (and the vast majority of the mobile app marketing industry) recommend that companies stay away from black hat agencies.

-There really is no archetype for a company that comes to an agency as a client, as we have had clients ranging from single developers to multinational corporations.
+There really is no archetype for a company that comes to a mobile marketing agency as a client, as we have had clients ranging from single developers to multinational corporations.
 Companies seek help from marketing agencies for several main reasons, which typically include that the company doesn’t have the time, people, expertise, or toolsets to support their marketing efforts.

 That said, smaller companies typically contract agencies to manage their organic marketing efforts, while larger companies prefer that agencies manage their paid marketing efforts.

 The benefit of working with an agency is to leverage years of experience spent working with dozens, hundreds of even thousands of apps.
 This generally yields a deeper understanding of the marketing strategy and tactics, with which the agency is able to: